bsmulders/CaptureTheData/README.md

 ## Project components
+### ctdstorage
+Database (using SQLite).

+The database stores data on the trips, the raw data recorded on each trip, the parsed data derived from the raw data and measurement reports generated from those trips.

 ### ctdlogger

 Data logger, parser and report generator (written in C).

 This part logs data from several (bluetooth) sensors.
-It stores the raw data in a SQLite3 database.
+It stores the raw data in the ctdstorage database.
 It can also parse the information into human readable data and generate measurement reports for a trip.

 ### ctdservice

 REST Web-service (written in PHP).

-The web-service publishes the data from the SQLite3 database.
+The web-service publishes the data from the ctdstorage database.
 You can get a summary of all trips, get detailed trip information and get the sensor measurements for every 1/10th of a second in the trip.

 ### ctdapp

 Web-application (written in JavaScript, using Ext JS 4).

-The web-application access the web-service and displays all recorded trips.
+The web-application connects to the web-service and displays all recorded trips.
 After selecting a trip, it displays the trip in realtime.
 It is possible to enable and disable various gauges and information panels.
 A trip can be played in realtime, 10x speed or manually controlled.

 ### ctdhardware